ViscousTests/website/content/docs/how-to-fulfill.md

 acceptance of a false conclusion just to reach attainment.

+## Positive, Fulfilling Actions

+Actions that are positive and fulfilling are usually personally engaging, and have some long lasting impact.

+### Examples

+#### Indoor Climbing

+Requires active learning of sequences of actions that constantly change.

+Accomplishment feels satisfying.
+It:
+ - Validates a personal physical capability (I can do this, and here is proof).
+ - Demonstrates ability to peers.
+ - Requires physical and mental focus/attention to achive.

+#### Magic Arena

 ## Self-sufficiency

 I want my life to be full of good emotions.
 I feel good emotions when I attain